souffle-lang/souffle-lang.github.io/_docs/types.md

 ### Symbol type
 The symbol type consists of the universe of all strings.
 Internally, the symbol type is represented by an ordinal number.
-The ordinal number for a symbol can be determined by using the `ord` command, e.g., ord("hello") represents the ordinal number for "hello".
+The ordinal number for a symbol can be determined by using the `ord` command, e.g., `ord("hello")` represents the ordinal number for `"hello"`.

 ### Number type
 The number type consists of the universe of all numbers.